All Episodes

 There's not going to be all this debate and discussion about it.

-So let me ask somebody taking it, because they take an L every week.
+Let's say somebody taking because they take an L every week.

-And the network says it's our policy, you can't do that.
+And the network says it's our policy.

-Are you saying that that would go to court and that that they would have the right to supersede what the organization rightly has as a standard?
+Are you saying that that would go to court and that they would have the right to supersede what the organization rightly has as a standard?

-Well, that's the same the bowing the knee is offensive, bowing the knee is offending certain segments, such as myself, with the players.
+Bowing the knee is offending certain segments, such as myself, with the players.

 When that player that has Cleveland on his back, when he bows, he's bowing for me, and I don't want him to bow for me.

-Now when he gets off work, he can go in that locker room, he can go out in the parking lot, he can go home and bow all he wants to.
+Now, when he gets off work, he can go in that locker room.

 He can kneel all he wants to.

-But when he's knee taking the knee on that field with that Cleveland Browns uniform on, he's bowing, he's kneeling for me against my will.
+But when he's taking the knee on that field with that Cleveland Browns uniform on, he's bowing, he's kneeling for me against my will.

 Pastor Scott, that's your point of view.